SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

 This command will take ~20 minutes and when it is done, a txt file **differential_statistics.txt** will be created under *./results/session1/hint_chr21/diff_footprints* and it contains the transcription factor (TF) activity dynamics between hESC and Cardiac.
 HINT performs a statistical test to detect TFs with a significant increase or decrease in activity.
 In addition, a folder called **Lineplots** can be found, which contains the ATAC-seq profile for each of the motifs found in the mpbs bed files.

-The above analyses are based on chromosome 21 and the resutls are likelly to be underpowered, we therefore provide the complete results using all chromsomes in *./results/session1/hint*.
+The above analyses are based on chromosome 21 and the results are likely to be underpowered, we therefore provide the complete results using all chromsomes in *./results/session1/hint*.
 The script for this analysis is found here `here <https://github.com/SchulzLab/EpigenomeAnalysisTutorial-2020/blob/master/session1/run_hint.sh>`_.

 Next, we use a R script to make a nicer visualization of the TF activity score:
 ::
     Rscript scripts/session1/plot_diff.R -i ./results/session1/hint/diff_footprints/differential_statistics.txt -o ./results/session1/hint/diff_footprints

 The script will generate a divergent bar plot under *./results/session1/hint/diff_footprints* and two text files which include either Cardiac or hESC specific TFs.
-Note that it only consider TFs with significant change in activity (p-value < 0.05) and at least 1,000 binding sites for TF.
-Results rank several GATA TFs, which are well known to be related to cardiac cells, with increase in TF activity, while the well known ES cells factors SOX2:POU5F1 (OCT4) have the second highest decreased in TF activity.
+Note that it only considers TFs with significant change in activity (p-value < 0.05) and at least 1,000 binding sites for TF.
+Results rank several GATA TFs, which are well known to be related to cardiac cells, with increase in TF activity, while the well known ES cells factors SOX2:POU5F1 (OCT4) have the second highest decrease in TF activity.

-You can check on the folder **Lineplots** for the average cleveage profiles of these factors and their corresponding DNA binding preference.
+You can check on the folder **Lineplots** for the average cleavage profiles of these factors and their corresponding DNA binding preference.

 You should compare the motifs/profiles of Gata factors.
 Are they similar to one another?
-One caveat of sequence based analysis is that we might predict several TFs, which have a similar motif, equaly.
+One caveat of sequence based analysis is that we might predict several TFs, which have a similar motif, equally.

 Finally, we will filter the motif matching results to only consider TFs enriched in a respective condition.
 You can do this with the following command:
 ::